 What a huge difference this has made in the room.
 So much needed storage, a non cluttered wall and I think it actually makes the room look bigger!

-I can’t wait to create a similar look in our family room this winter.
 This project is an easy project for a beginner.
 With simple cuts anyone can achieve this look!